mcaceresb/stata-gtools/docs/usage/gcollapse.md

         are excluded.
 This is a generalization of rawsum, but it is specified for each individual target (if no target is specified, the source variable name is what we call target).

-- `missing` Sums are set to missing (instead of 0) when all input values within a group are also missing.

 - `merge` merges the collapsed data back to the original data set.
 Note that if you want to replace the source or target variable(s) then you need